rijumone/PHPCMS/picocms/content/concurrency.md

 ## Tasks description

-Suppose we have two distinct tasks which both involve repeating some smaller task n number of times.
+Suppose we have two distinct tasks which both involve repeating a smaller task n number of times.

 Given the letters of the English alphabet: